So okay, I admit it, I can break my diet for a great salsa recipe with fresh tomatoes or canned homemade salsa and a bag of crispy yellow corn chips.

 Follow Mel’s recipe and can in pint-size glass jars.

-If you like, a chunkier Salsa try out the Best Home Canned Thick and Chunky Salsa from The Bald Gourmet (thebaldgourmet.com).
+If you like, check out this recipe for canning salsa with fresh tomatoes that is chunkier salsa from The Bald Gourmet (thebaldgourmet.com).
 It calls for 8 pounds of ripe tomatoes and makes 5 pints of Salsa.

 Keep in mind: